aliyun/aliyun-log-logback-appender/README.md

 includeLocation = true
 # Whether to include field message when encoder exists, defaults to true.
 includeMessage = true
 # option for maximum exception stack trace recording length.
 Exceeding this length will result in truncation.
-Defaults to 500, optional.
+Defaults to 500, optional. maximum is 5000000, -1 will be regarded as 5000000.
 maxThrowable=500
 ```